Kaesual/common-games-collection/README.md

 [Luanti](https://www.luanti.org/) is a fully Open Source voxel game engine that allows creation of games that look and feel like Minecraft, started in 2010 and written in c++.
 Until today, it has an active community of maintainers, contributors and players.
 There's also the [Luanti ContentDB](https://content.luanti.org/) where many games and mods can be found.

+Updates:

+- Added dockerized build environment and simple build command
+- Builds a ready-to-use docker image (including all game assets)
+- Added indexedDb world save synchronization and Zip Download + Restore
+- Added custom overlay menu to configure synchronization and manage several other settings
+- Added simple join code sharing for easy p2p play right in the browser
+- Added customizable React based loader with many settings and options
+- Added more pre-packed games for pre-selection in the loader
+- Added configuration for playing in iframes (tricky header setup magic)

+Next tasks:

+- Use FileSystemDirectoryHandle (not iframe compatible though) to synchronize save games and game assets with a local folder instead of indexedDb (is probably required for running "bigger" game servers with friends, as indexedDb is more limited)

 **Sauerbraten**: https://github.com/Kaesual/sour

 <img src="assets/sour.png">

 [Sauerbraten](http://sauerbraten.org/) is a fully Open Source first person shooter that reminds of Quake 2 and early Unreal Tournament versions, started in 2004 and written in c++.
-It supports many game modes (ffa, insta, ctf...) and comes with Game Server and Web Assembly Game client built in.
+It supports many game modes (ffa, insta, ctf...) and comes with **Game Server and Game Client built in**.
 Host it and play with others instantly.

+Updates:

+- Added dockerized build environment and simple build
+- Builds a ready-to-use docker image (including all game assets)
+- Fixed a bug that would prevent keyboard events from being picked up in iframes

+Next tasks:

+- Fix some desync issues which can lead to undamageable or invisible players sometimes
+- Enhance the assets build step to include more maps
+- Build custom UI components for game and server management
+- Long term: Tournaments and mma-based Matchmaking

 ## Get in touch

 The *Quest* of Common Games is to gather great Open Source games and make them available as browser versions.
-My goal is to bring together a community of players and developers, to bring "good old LAN party vibes" into the browser.
-There are several options to get involved:
+My goal is to bring together a community of players and developers, and bring "good old LAN party vibes" into the browser.
+Open Source game communities manage to unite people with different backgrounds and experiences, and are a place of collaboration and knowledge exchange.
+The goal of *browserifying* such games, *simplifying the tool chain* and *improving UI/UX* aims to make those games more accessible to a broader audience, and will make it easier to get involved.

+There are several options to get in touch:

 **Common Ground**